Blog

 4. Offer it a new job

-• noticing when you need rest
+• noticing when rest is needed

 • reminding you to prepare

-• helping you reflect after the fact
+• helping you reflect afterward

 • nudging you toward your values